awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-register.md

 **Note**
 This feature is supported only for Linux stacks\.

-You register an instance by running the `register` command from your workstation or from the instance\.
+You register an instance by running the AWS CLI `register` command from your workstation or from the instance\.
 The simplest way to handle the operation is to use the [AWS OpsWorks Stacks console's](https://console.aws.amazon.com/opsworks/) registration wizard, which simplifies the process of constructing the command string\.
 After you are familiar with the registration procedure, you can skip the wizard if you prefer, and run the `register` command\.

 The following describes how to use the registration wizard to register an instance with an existing stack\.